hermonochy/Rescueland/The timeline of Resueland history.md

 ## 0 ADOTR: Discovery of the Rings

-The Super Owls discovered the Rings, coming to consciousness and receiving many powers.
+The Super Owls discovered the Rings, coming to consciousness and receiving many powers, including space flight, shapeshifting, sizeshifting, etc.

 ## 8 ADOTR: Discovery of Bad Guy Land

 Bad Guy Land is discovered.
 Initial scouting missions report alarming developments: enslaved inhabitants, brutal governance, and a culture steeped in warfare.
 Tensions rise as the looming threat of Bad Guy Land becomes apparent.

+## 14 ADOTR: Discovery of Computerland

+Rescueland discovered that they were not alone in the fight against Bad Guy Land.
+Another planet, although very distant, was also battling Bad Guy Land.
+The first contact was successful, and the two became powerful allies.

 ## 18 ADOTR: The Super Twos